 Click below to be directed to the North Carolina Department of Health and Human Services site to calculate child support.

 Child Support ordered by a court may be reduced or increased if there has been a “substantial change of circumstances” since the court established the amount due.
 The “substantial change” may be an increase in the cost of the child’s needs.
 For example, the cost of the child’s health insurance could double, or the child might need braces or counseling.
-Or, on the other side of the coin, the “substantial change” could be a change in one or both parents’ ability to pay the amount of support previously ordered.
-Under North Carolina law, an increase or decrease in the parents’ combined gross monthly income of 15 percent or more in the three years since support was ordered presumptively qualifies as a “substantial change.”
-A judge will first determine whether there has been a “substantial change” that merits an increase or decrease before deciding whether to alter the existing amount of child support due.
+Alternatively, the “substantial change” could be a change in one or both parents’ ability to pay the amount of child support previously ordered.
+Under North Carolina law, if the child support order you are seeking to modify is at least three years old and there is a difference of 15% or more between the amount of child support payable pursuant to that order and the amount of support that would be owed by calculating child support using the parties’ current incomes and circumstances, it will be presumed to constitute a substantial change of circumstances.

 If the support is court-ordered, the parent not receiving support may file a contempt motion in which he or she asks the court to enforce the support order by holding the non-paying parent in contempt.
 A parent held in contempt faces a number of penalties, including possible jail time and/or attorney fees.

-If the support is due pursuant to a separation agreement or other contract, the parent who is supposed to receive support must file a lawsuit to enforce the terms of the contract (“specific performance”) or for breach of contract.
+If the support is due pursuant to a separation agreement or other contract, the parent who is supposed to receive support must file a lawsuit for breach of contract and specific performance to enforce the terms of the contract.